katydecorah/katydecorah.github.io/notes/_posts/2022-05-16-audiobooks.md

 - Crocheting
 - Emptying the dishwasher
 - Working on jig saw puzzles
-- Gardening
+- Pulling weeds in the garden
 - Coloring
 - Playing [Threes](http://play.threesgame.com/) on my phone

-Prove them wrong, all wrong.
-You can fill the void with audiobooks.
+Prove them all wrong, you can fill the void with audiobooks.
+(Or at least try to.)